Event-triggered Learning for Linear Quadratic Control

 \subsection{Contributions}

-To summarize, this article makes the following contributions: \begin{itemize} \item Introducing the concept of control performance based event-triggered learning for linear Gaussian systems -- the model and therefrom derived quantities are only updated when there are significant changes in the online performance; \item Characterization of the full distribution of the LQR cost functional via moment generating functions (\cf \abvThm\ref{thm:mgf}); \item Design of two distinct learning triggers based on the first moment (\abvSec\ref{sec:hoeffding}) and the full distribution (\abvSec\ref{sec:chernoff}) of the LQR cost with additional theoretical guarantees, which are derived with the aid of concentration inequalities; \item Validation and comparison of the derived triggers in simulation and hardware experiments, in which we demonstrate fast, reliable, and robust detection. \end{itemize} When developing the learning triggers, we obtain mean and variance of the quadratic costs as side results (Lemmata~\ref{lem:expected_cost} and~\ref{lem:hoeffding:independence}).
-These are the discrete-time analogues to the continuous-time results in~\cite{Bijl2016}, and thus potentially relevant also beyond their use for ETL.
+To summarize, this article makes the following contributions: \begin{itemize} \item introducing the concept of control performance-based event-triggered learning for linear Gaussian systems -- the model and therefrom derived quantities are only updated when there are significant changes in the online performance; \item characterization of the full distribution of the LQR cost functional via moment generating functions (\abvThm\ref{thm:mgf}); \item design of an effective learning trigger based on the full distribution (\abvSec\ref{sec:chernoff}) of the LQR cost with additional theoretical guarantees, which are derived with the aid of concentration inequalities and demonstration that considering moments (\ie the expected value) is not sufficient; and \item validation and comparison of the derived triggers in simulation and hardware experiments, in which we demonstrate fast, reliable, and robust detection. \end{itemize}